Lukerd-29-00/kgl-middleware/readme.md

 # Knowledge Graphs For Learners

 ### Artifacts

-1. `./graphdata` = containes the volumes for the graphdb docker container
-2. `./images` = Stores the prebuild docker images needed to run KGL
-3. `./LearnerModelPreUploads` = Preload turtle files into graphdb
+1. `./LearnerModelPreUploads` = Preload turtle files into graphdb
-4. `./kgl-middleware` = Contains the middle ware software that read and writes to the graphdb.
+2. `./src` = Contains the middle ware software that read and writes to the graphdb.
 This foulder acks as the volume for the node container
+3. `./StandardContentParser` I don't know what this is, but it looked important so I included it in this new repo.
+I can filter it out later if needed.

 ### What you need to run
-1. docker
-2. docker-compose
-3. node js
+1. node js
+2. grpaphdb

 ### How to start
-1. Load the docker images
-`docker load < ./images/graphdb.tar.gz`
-`docker load < ./images/kglMiddleware.tar.gz`

-2. Run the docker containers with docker-compose `docker-compose up -d`
+1. Start graphdb (exact details may depend on version and OS)

+2. Start the middleware server
+`cd src && npm start && cd -`

 3. Load the LearnerModelPreUploads files into graphdb